Marathon Man Mounts for Another Fishing World Record Breaking Attempt

-But Kolodzinski is not doing it for a spot in the record books.
-He’s doing it to introduce people and families to fishing and to increase awareness and financial support for Fishing For Life, a non-profit, charitable organization whose Next GEN program finds mentors for children of families in need.
+But Kolodzinski is not doing it for a mere spot in the record books.
+He’s doing it to introduce people and families to fishing and to increase awareness and financial support for Fishing For Life, a non-profit, charitable organization whose NextGEN program serves our armed forces families by finding mentors for families in need.

 A special focus within the program serves families of our veterans who have lost loved ones while serving our nation.
 “It’s important to me to remember those who have sacrificed for our nation,” says Kolodzinski.
-“This is a day and a time that we can honor those who have given all, shine a light on those still serving, and provide practical help to those families through Next GEN.”
+“This is a day and a time that we can honor those who have given all, shine a light on those still serving, and provide practical help to those families through Fishing For Life’s NextGEN program.”

 “My true passion has always been to introduce people – especially families – to the sport of fishing,” Kolodzinski explains.
-“Partnering with Fishing For Life and Giant Goose Ranch is my way of giving back to the sport that’s given me so much, while bringing awareness to a program that supports our military heroes.
-We hope to raise money – from inside and outside the fishing industry – to fund the Next GEN program for the many families of military personnel who will benefit from it.
-Along the way, I think we can show people how great the sport of fishing really is – how it promotes nature, healthy relationships, mental health, camaraderie and fun.
+“Partnering with Fishing For Life and Sankoty Lakes Resort and Retreat is my way of giving back to the sport that’s given me so much, while bringing awareness to a program that supports our military heroes and their families.
+We hope to raise money – from inside and outside the fishing industry – to fund Fishing For Life’s NextGEN program for the many families of military personnel who will benefit from it.
+Along the way, I think we can show people how great the sport of fishing really is – how it promotes nature, healthy relationships, mental health, camaraderie, and fun.
 It’s been a huge part of my life, and I want to share it.”

-The “Marathon Man” event will be hosted live online and on Facebook Live for all 24 hours on the Marathon Man Fishing Facebook page.
+The “Marathon Man” event will be hosted live online and on Facebook live for all 24 hours on the Marathon Man Fishing Facebook page.
+The live feed is found at https://www.facebook.com/MarathonManFishing/.

-“The Facebook platform allows people from all levels of fishing interest all across the globe – in real-time – to be a part of this event,” Kolodzinski says.
+“The Facebook platform allows people from all levels of fishing interest across the globe – in real-time – to be a part of the event,” Kolodzinski says.
 “You don’t need a lot of expensive equipment, a lot of time, or a lot of technical know-how to go fishing, or to change lives.
 All you need are some basics and the desire to get started.”
-The live feed is found at https://www.facebook.com/MarathonManFishing/.